safia-ahmad/whatsapp-chat-analysis/README.md

 With the growing use of messaging platforms, large volumes of conversational data are generated daily.
 However, this data often remains unstructured and underutilized.

-This project aims to transform WhatsApp chat data into meaningful insights by applying data preprocessing, natural language processing (NLP), and visualization techniques.
+This project transforms WhatsApp chat data into meaningful insights using data preprocessing, natural language processing (NLP), and visualization techniques.

 Users can upload exported WhatsApp chat files and instantly get: